TomHarte/CLK/README.md

 * Oric 1/Atmos;
 * Sega Master System;
 * Sinclair ZX80/81;
-* Sinclair ZX Spectrum; and
+* Sinclair ZX Spectrum;
+* Tandy CoCo 1/2; and
 * Thomson MO5/6.

-Also present but very much upcoming are the:
+Also present but less rounded are the:

 * Acorn Archimedes;
-* Commodore Plus 4;
 * Commodore Amiga; and
 * early PC compatible.